In a nutshell

 MA Dance: Choreography and Professional Practices supports you to expand and refine your approaches to the choreographic process, hone your skills as a dance maker, and develop the professional experiences central to a sustainable career in dance.

 This module interrogates key concepts, theories and practices inherent in contemporary choreographic practice.
-It integrates a mixture of practical workshops and seminars and is delivered in an intensive 6-week blocks.
-The practical workshops will introduce a range of approaches to dance-making with specific sessions focused on making work with and for young people.
-The seminar series will include both screening and discussions of professional practitioners and their work.
+It integrates a mixture of practical workshops and seminars and is delivered in an intenseive 6-week blocks.
+The practical workshops will introduce a range of approaches to dance-making.
+The seminar series will include both screening and discussions of professional practitioners and their work and engage with basic concepts in scenography, such as lighting and costume design, and production elements.

 Approaches To Dance Pedagogy

 In this module, you will be introduced to the creative and physical techniques implicit in dance workshop development and delivery.
-The course will be delivered intensively in a two-week block.
 This course explores the methods and practices of teaching dance, but specific to a workshop setting, including areas such as:

 - Talent development for young dancers